diyadinesh05/Robotic-arm-using-Computer-Vision-for-Object-sorting-based-on-shape-and-colour/README.md

 Setup Instructions
 Launch CoppeliaSim:

-Open scene.ttt from the CoppeliaSim/ directory.
+Open project.ttt from the CoppeliaSim/ directory.

 Start the simulation.